supportREALteachers.org

 YOUR CART

-Paradise U Community Project
+Paradise U Project (2017-2024)

 Paradise U

 The research is clear on the connection between physical activity and improved focus and attention in the classroom.
-We believe the PARADISE U program will help the children and adults survivors of the Camp Fire cope with the stress, anxiety and depression they may face.
-They will also learn how physical activity can be one of their mental health tools for self-help.
+We believe the PARADISE U program helped the children and adults survivors of the Camp Fire cope with the stress, anxiety and depression they faced.

 how it started